 My idea worked very well, though the aesthetics (always my weak point) could use some improvement.
 The combination was a success.
 Next time, I will try with my homemade gelato alla vaniglia.

 The graham wafers were excellent, so I made a second batch.
 I didn't have enough tapioca flour, so I supplemented it with potato flour (fecola di patate).
 The dough felt a bit wetter than the time before, but I will need to make another batch with tapioca flour to verify my impression.
 Again, a lovely smell filled the kitchen while the wafers were baking.
 This time, I baked one sheet at a time and watched the progress very carefully.
 I set the timer to 12 minutes, then rotated the baking sheet, then set the timer to 4 minutes, then checked every two minutes.
 This time, all the wafers baked properly.

 A special thank you goes to our host for her choice and her efforts.
-Regardless of the bumps on the road, it was a valuable learning experience.
+It was an interesting challenge and a valuable learning experience.
+It was also a nice little walk down memory lane.
 I hope you will take the time to go around and look at the gorgeous creations of my talented fellow Daring Bakers.